Grauw’s blog

 It is recommended to create these always.
 The example’s method documentation also shows optional type annotations.
 Primitive types are written using lowercase: number, boolean and string, and object types as one would expect: MyClass, Array, Function and Object.

-Creating class properties
+Creating object properties

-Class properties should always be initialised in the constructor, so that you can use the constructor as a reference of which properties the object has, and so that the object is always in a defined state:
+Object properties should always be initialised in the constructor, so that you can use the constructor as a reference of which properties the object has, and so that the object is always in a defined state:

 function MyClass() {